Skip to content

 A world of George Floyds, one year later

 A year ago, the police murder of George Floyd galvanized a new generation of protest and advocacy for racial justice and police reform in the United States.
-But it also energized activists in other countries, who for decades had been waging their own fights for social and racial justice.
+But they also energized activists in other countries who had been waging their own fights for social and racial justice for decades.
+Here we take a look at three places where the Floyd rallies struck a chord.

 US global reputation a year after George Floyd's murder; EU sanctions against Belarus; Olympics outlook